SeriousOldMan/Simulator-Controller/README.md

 38. [Using automatic language translation for the Assistants](https://youtu.be/FSkf-SxQ3M8) - The new functionality that supports automatic translation for speech interaction is demonstrated in this video.
 You will learn how to configure the Assistants to use nay language you want.

+39. [Using tyre wear in strategy development](https://youtu.be/XppMCAAxqEM) - This video demonstrates the impact of tyre wear data on strategy development.
+You will learn how the recorded data looks like and how you can use it in strategy development.

 This list will be extended from time to time to cover new functionalities.

 ### Discord Community